Chef Michael’s Home Delivery

 First, thaw them.
 You can do this slowly in the refrigerator overnight or quickly by floating the package in a bowl of “room temperature” water.
 Never use warm or hot water.
 This quick method should thaw the fish in 25-30 minutes.
 With the tip of a knife, cut around the periphery of the fish and remove the fillet.
 Next, dry the thawed fillet between two sheets of paper towel.

 MPORTANT NOTE - The skin will retract in response to the hot pan, causing the fillet to curl and rise.
-If you score the skin
+If

 Shrimp Scampi Dip